cmgiler/Udacity-Business-Analyst-Nanodegree/README.md

     > Built a linear regression model to predict expected profits from a catalog launch.

  - [P2.1.
 Creating an Analytical Dataset](https://github.com/cmgiler/Udacity-Business-Analyst-Nanodegree/tree/master/project2-1)
-    > Cleaned, blended and formatted data from different sources to build an analytic dataset..
+    > Cleaned, blended and formatted data from different sources to build an analytic dataset.

 - [P2.3.
 Creating Reports from a Database](https://github.com/cmgiler/Udacity-Business-Analyst-Nanodegree/tree/master/project2-3)
     > Writing SQL queries to extract and analyze data from a transactions database and prepare a set of visualizations.